Enterprise AI Value Realisation After Go-Live: From Deployment to Adoption

 The deployment completes.
 The vendor hands over documentation.
 The project team disbands.
 What happens next determines whether the AI investment delivers returns or becomes expensive infrastructure that most of the organisation ignores.

 Deployment marks a transition point, not an endpoint.
 The conditions under which AI delivers measurable value differ from the conditions under which it gets implemented successfully.
 Many enterprises discover this gap after go-live, when usage remains lower than forecasted or when the organisation struggles to quantify whether the investment was worthwhile.
-This article assumes the organisation has already navigated the procurement phase.
-For a detailed view on the decisions that must be resolved before engaging vendors, see what must be defined before enterprise AI vendor evaluation.

 Enterprises that measure AI value effectively treat usage data as a signal, not a metric.
 High usage indicates where the AI is solving real problems.
 Low usage indicates either that the problem was misunderstood, that the solution does not fit the workflow, or that people do not know the capability exists.